-Conflicts of interest of the Directors of the Guarantor are governed by the Internal Code of Conduct in matters concerning the Securities Markets (the "Code of Conduct") and additionally by the Board of Directors Regulations which establish that a Director shall notify the Board of Directors of the existence of conflicts of interest, direct or indirect, that he/she or any person related to him/her may have in relation with the interests of the Guarantor and refrain from intervening agreements or decisions of the Guarantor in the transaction to which the conflict refers.
+The conflicts of interest of the Directors of the Guarantor are governed by the Internal Code of Conduct and additionally by the Board of Directors Regulations.

+Article 27 of the Board of Directors Regulations establishes that Directors shall notify the Board of Directors of the existence of conflicts of interest, direct or indirect, that he/she or any person related to him/her may have in relation with the interests of the Guarantor and refrain from intervening agreements or decisions of the Guarantor in the transaction to which the conflict refers.